There seems to be this public consensus that you cannot learn Japanese using anime.

 Let us know in the comment section below, along with any tips or suggestions you may have.

-We are also launching a free ebook with a brief expansion of the topics covered in this blog post, along with some fun resources – including a free legal Japanese textbook pdf along with hiragana and katakana practice worksheets – that will help you on your language learning journey.
+We wrote a free ebook to learn Japanese with a brief expansion of the topics covered in this blog post, along with some fun resources – including a free legal Japanese textbook pdf along with hiragana and katakana practice worksheets – that will help make your language learning journey easy and productive.

-Download our Learn Simple Japanese Watching Anime ebook and start improving your Japanese study habits today!
+Download Learn Simple Japanese Watching Anime ebook and start improving your Japanese study habits today!

 ☆ In Asian Spaces